soverenio/helm-charts-testing/README.md

 # Soveren sample testing environment

-This chart deploys a Soveren testbed into your existing Kubernetes cluster, allowing you to evaluate Soveren's functionality hands-on without having to manage your own traffic.
+This chart deploys a Soveren testbed into your existing Kubernetes cluster This allows you to evaluate Soveren's functionality hands-on, without the need to manage your own traffic.

-## Installation
+## Pre-requisites

 The primary pre-requisite is having the Soveren Agent deployed in one of your Kubernetes clusters.
 Refer to our [quick start guide](https://docs.soveren.io/en/stable/getting-started/quick-start/) for instructions on setting up the Agent.

-For installing the Agent you will need the following:
+To install the Agent, you will need the following:

 - Soveren account.
 [Get one](https://app.soveren.io/sign-up) if you haven't already.
 - A working [Helm](https://helm.sh) installation.
 Please refer to [documentation](https://helm.sh/docs) to get started.